Magnet accreditation FAQs

 What does it mean for nurses at NUH?

-The Magnet journey identifies the excellent nursing care that NUH provides, meaning staff feel appreciated and have an increased sense of pride in their role.
+Magnet accreditation will validate the excellent nursing care that NUH provides, meaning staff feel appreciated and have an increased sense of pride in their role.
+If successful, nurses at NUH will be the first in the UK and only second in Europe to have received this esteemed international recognition.

 How long does it take?